-&lt;sup>2Include whether the programme objectives are sufficiently defined to enable an evaluation of the likely contribution of the different data sets to objectives.
+Include whether the programme objectives are sufficiently defined to enable an evaluation of the likely contribution of the different data sets to objectives.

-&lt;sup>3The comparison of lethal and non-lethal means should be based on their potential to meet the programme objectives (or their reasonable equivalents) based on power analyses and feasibility, including effort and time frames required to produce comparable results.
+The comparison of lethal and non-lethal means should be based on their potential to meet the programme objectives (or their reasonable equivalents) based on power analyses and feasibility, including effort and time frames required to produce comparable results.

+For broad categories of objectives 1 and 2, and with respect to methods and sample size, 'reasonable' is determined by a demonstration that methods and sample sizes are necessary and sufficient.

+With respect to spatial and temporal scales, assess whether the timeframe, as well as the seasonal and spatial distribution of lethal or non-lethal sampling are appropriate.

-- (4) evaluate whether the design and implementation of the programme are reasonable in relation to achieving the programme's stated research objectives, and in particular, evaluate whether sample sizes and the spatial and temporal scales are reasonable in relation to the programme's stated research objectives and whether non-lethal alternatives are not feasible to either replace or reduce the size of the lethal sampling being proposed; - (5) assess the degree to which the programme coordinates its activities with related research projects; - (6) provide advice on the likely effects of the catches on the stock or stocks involved under various scenarios of length of the programme.
-This will include inter alia examination of abundance estimates provided and may involve a different analysis to that provided in the original proposal, including assumptions that short permit proposals may be projected further into the future; - (7) determine whether the programme has specified intermediate targets that would allow for an adequate review of progress relative to programme objectives; and - (8) consider any other relevant matters as decided by the Scientific Committee'.
+This will include assessment of whether the degree of coordination is sufficient to ensure that the field and analytical methods are appropriate and best practice to achieve the stated objectives and whether the degree of coordination is sufficient to avoid unnecessary duplication.

+and may involve a different analysis to that provided in the original proposal, including assumptions that short permit proposals may be projected further into the future;

+- (7) determine whether the programme has specified intermediate targets that would allow for an adequate review of progress relative to programme objectives; and - (8) consider any other relevant matters as decided by the Scientific Committee'.

-In relation to the JARPN II programme, the Panel tasks were to consider: (1) updated analyses that included data obtained up to 2016; and (2) responses to recommendations made in IWC (2017a) and IWC (2017b).
+In relation to the JARPN II programme, the Panel tasks were to consider: (1) updated analyses that included data obtained up to 2016; and (2) responses to recommendations made in IWC (2017a; 2017b).